heisarzola/unity-development-tools/README.md

 * [liortal53](https://github.com/liortal53/) - For providing the base for the Scriptable Object Factory, as well as the base for the Auto Saver tool.
 * [Lotte Makes Stuff](https://gist.github.com/LotteMakesStuff/) - For providing the idea of having options to edit the limits on the RangedInt/Float classes, the base for the Highlight attribute, and the base for the Bar attribute.
 * [plyoung](https://github.com/plyoung/) - For providing the untouched Favorite Assets tool.
+* [Proto Turtle](https://github.com/ProtoTurtle/UnityBitmapDrawing) - For providing a way to draw bitmaps (including within the Unity Inpector).
 * [reptoidgames](http://www.reptoidgames.com/goodies/) - For providing the group utility.